-The European Championships in the May of 2016 were a great warm-up and a sign of things to come for Peaty as he claimed four titles including two individual in the Men's 50m and 100m Breaststroke and the two medley relays.
+The European Championships in May 2016 were a great Olympic warm-up and a sign of things to come for Peaty as he claimed four more titles, including two individual golds in the 50m and 100m Breaststroke finals, alongside victories in the two Medley Relays.

-At the 2015 World Championships in Kazan, Russia Peaty took gold in the 50m and 100m Breaststroke events as well making up one-quarter of the winning British 4x100m mixed medley relay team which also broke the World record for the second time.
+At his debut World Championships in Kazan in 2015, the Uttoxeter-born swimmer took gold in the 50m and 100m Breaststroke events, as well making up one-quarter of the winning Mixed 4x100m Medley Relay team that broke the world record for a second time.

-Adam had a strong 2014 season as he announced and quickly cemented his position among the world’s elite winning 100m Breaststroke gold for England on his Commonwealth debut in Glasgow before winning four golds - including the 50m and 100m Breaststroke double - at the European Championships in Berlin, breaking the 50m Breaststroke world record in the process.
+Adam had a strong 2014 season as he announced and quickly cemented his position among the world’s elite, winning 100m Breaststroke gold and 50m Breaststroke silver for England on his Commonwealth debut in Glasgow, before claiming four golds - including the 50m and 100m Breaststroke double - at the European Championships in Berlin, breaking the 50m world record in the process.

 |4x100 Medley Relay||2021||3:27.51||ER|